JuliaOpt/juliaopt.github.io/index.md

 # JuliaOpt is dead, long live JuMP!

-As of 2020, the JuMP ecosystem has transition to a new webpage, [jump.dev](https://jump.dev), and a new GitHub organization, [JuMP-dev](https://github.com/jump-dev).
+As of 2020, the JuMP ecosystem has transitioned to a new webpage, [jump.dev](https://jump.dev), and a new GitHub organization, [JuMP-dev](https://github.com/jump-dev).
 JuliaOpt is no longer an active organization.
 This website remains up for historical interest only; most of the content is out of date.

 # What is Julia?
 ["Julia is a high-level, high-performance dynamic programming language for technical computing"](http://julialang.org).
 It is free (open source) and supports Windows, OSX, and Linux.
 It has a familiar syntax, works well with external libraries, is fast, and has advanced language features like metaprogramming that enable interesting possibilities for optimization software.